Philippine mythology: Regional mythology

 The deities, heroes, and creatures are different from each other, and do not form a unified narrative.
 Each story has multiple versions.
 In many cases, stories vary from place to place even within a single ethnic group.

 A Bontoc shaman performing a sacred wake ritual with a death chair.

 The 7,000 Philippines islands divide into three main regions: Luzon, Visayas, and Mindanao (which is subdivided into North and South).
-The difference in mythologies and belief systems is by ethnic group rather than geography.
+The difference in mythologies and belief systems is by ethnic group instead than geography.
 Some ethnic groups have influence in only a few towns, while others span provinces.
 Buddhism and Hinduism in the Philippines is influential.

 Luzon

 Pre-colonial Luzon was split among Hindu-Buddhist, Muslim, and animist worshippers.